A Guide To Backpacking in Alaska

 Gear for Alaska Backpacking

-• Shelter System: Opt for a lightweight tent or tarp setup that provides excellent protection without sacrificing comfort.
+Shelter System: Opt for a lightweight tent or tarp setup that provides excellent protection without sacrificing comfort.
+Many 3 season tents won’t cut it.
 Bug netting is a must.
+For what it’s worth… I once brought a floorless shelter with bug netting lining the perimeter to save weight (over a full tent body) and it was one of the most miserable trips i’ve ever had.
+The mosquitos crawled through the grass no matter how i set it up.
+I wouldn’t wish it upon anyone.
+A 360 bug net setup (like in all standard tents) is strongly recommended.
 It can rain for a month straight.
 It can snow almost anytime in the summer.
 You don’t need a 4 season tent, but make sure it can withstand some snow.
+Many lightweight 3 season tents get ripped to shreds by AK summer storms.

-• Bear Safety: Prioritize bear safety by carrying bear spray (1 per person), a bear canister for food storage, and knowledge of proper bear encounter protocols.
+Bear Safety: Prioritize bear safety by carrying bear spray (1 per person or at least 2-3 for the group), bear safe food storage, and knowledge of proper bear encounter protocols.
 Bear bells are annoying and mostly ineffective.

-• Water Treatment: In Alaska, as long as I’m not in one of the few well-travelled areas, I’ll drink straight from the streams without any purification.
+Water Treatment: In Alaska, as long as I’m not in one of the few well-travelled areas, I’ll drink straight from the streams without any purification.
 Otherwise I bring a Steri-pen.
+Maybe I just have an iron gut at this point.
+Last summer I drank straight from a beaver pond and didn’t notice any negative effects.

 A quick word on Leave No Trace

 Get familiar with Leave No Trace principles and practice them!
-Of particular note: in groups of 4 or more, walk spread out, not in a single-file line — we don’t want to make trails everywhere we walk.
+Of particular note: in groups of 3 or more, walk spread out, not in a single-file line — we don’t want to make trails everywhere we walk.
+The exception to this is when you find a good game trail.

 Most people think of Alaska as a super-saturated rainforest.
 That is increasingly untrue.
 Be really careful with fires — Alaska is starting to see a ferocious summer fire season.